-Who has the right to command someone whom he has never met to stop immediately what he is doing and proceed home, and then tell him, “I’m coming with you, because I’ll be staying at your house today”?
-If anyone but God made such a request, we would consider him to be unbelievably presumptuous.
+Who has the right to command someone whom he has never met to stop what he is doing and proceed home, and then tell him, “I’m coming with you, because I’ll be staying at your house today”?
+If anyone but God made such a request, we would consider him to be quite presumptuous!
 But God has such a right, and Jesus’ directive to Zaccheus demonstrated that He believed He was entitled to rule Zaccheus’ time and possessions.

 Zaccheus apparently knew that Jesus was preaching a repentance that included repentance from greed.
 And obviously, Zaccheus knew he was guilty of greed in at least two ways.
 First, he neglected the poor, living in self-indulgence.
 Second, he gained his wealth, at least in part, by defrauding others, not an uncommon sin among tax collectors in Jesus’ day.
 Both forms of his greed were violations of the second greatest commandment.
 When Zaccheus repented of both forms of greed, however, salvation came.
 Jesus immediately responded to Zaccheus’ pledge by saying, “Today salvation has come to this house, because he, too, is a son of Abraham” (Luke 19:9).
 Zaccheus’ heart-felt repentance was immediate and so was his salvation, although the working out of his repentance would have taken some time.

 Zaccheus was not saved by his works, but by grace through faith, the only way any sinner can be saved.
 Grace offered him the opportunity to repent and be forgiven, and his faith was a true, living faith.
 When he believed in Jesus, he repented and began obeying Jesus.
-How would Jesus have responded if Zaccheus had said, “Lord, I am going to continue living in self-indulgence, ignoring the plight of the poor and defrauding people, but I do accept you as my Savior!”?
+How would Jesus have responded if Zaccheus had said, “Lord, I am going to continue defrauding people, ignoring the plight of the poor, and living in self-indulgence, but I do accept you as my personal Savior!“?

-Did Zaccheus liquidate all of his assets?
-It seems very unlikely that he relinquished his daily food and clothing or any other essentials.
-Perhaps he scaled down to a smaller house if the one he owned was more than he needed.
-We know with certainty that he pledged to give half of his possessions to the poor.
+What percentage of his assets did Zaccheus liquidate?
+We know that he pledged to give half of his possessions to the poor.
 He also pledged to pay back four times what he had defrauded from anyone.
-Obviously, Zaccheus had been guilty of that very sin or he would never have mentioned it.
-If only one-eighth of his net worth had been gained by defrauding people, it would have cost him half of all he had in order to repay them all fourfold.
+If one-eighth of his net worth had been gained by defrauding people, it would have cost him half of all he had in order to repay them all fourfold.
 Thus the real possibility exists that Zaccheus was ultimately left with only a small fraction of his original wealth.